planetfederal/qgis-suite-plugin/doc/source/actions/qgis.rst

    * - Action
      - Description
+   * - Refresh
+     - Updates the contents of the entire QGIS Project tree.
    * - Publish
      - Publishes all the layers in the project.
 The publish operation is configured through the following dialog: